Community Problem Solving (CmPS)

 - High School – Grades 10-12

-The registration fee is only $50 per team.
+The registration fee is $75 per each entry in both Team and Individual CmPS.
 Each registered team receives a packet of materials to aid them in their project.

 How to Begin